Bill Withers: Sussex Records

 During a hiatus from touring, Withers recorded his second album, Still Bill.
 The single, "Lean on Me" went to number one the week of July 8, 1972.
-It was Withers's second gold single with confirmed sales in excess of three million.
-His follow-up, "Use Me," released in August 1972, became his third million-seller, with the R.I.A.A. gold disc award taking place on October 12, 1972.
-His performance at Carnegie Hall on October 6, 1972, was recorded, and released as the live album Bill Withers, Live at Carnegie Hall on November 30, 1972.
+It was Withers' second gold single with confirmed sales in excess of three million.
+His follow-up, "Use Me", released in August 1972, became his third million-seller, with the RIAA gold disc award taking place on October 12, 1972.
+His performance at Carnegie Hall on October 6, 1972, was recorded and released as the live album Bill Withers, Live at Carnegie Hall on November 30, 1972.
 In 1974, Withers recorded the album +'Justments.
-Due to a legal dispute with the Sussex company, Withers was unable to record for some time thereafter.

 During this time, he wrote and produced two songs on the Gladys Knight & the Pips album I Feel a Song, and in October 1974 performed in concert together with James Brown, Etta James, and B.B.
 King in Zaire four weeks prior to the historic Rumble in the Jungle fight between George Foreman and Muhammad Ali.
 Footage of his performance was included in the 1996 documentary film When We Were Kings, and he is heard on the accompanying soundtrack.
 Other footage of his performance is included in the 2008 documentary film Soul Power.

+Withers has said of Sussex Records “They weren’t paying me."
+He claims to have erased an entire album that he had recorded for the label in a fit of pique.
+“I could probably have handled that differently,” he said.
+Due to a legal dispute with the Sussex company, Withers was unable to record for some time thereafter.